Access4all/adg/pages/setup/windows/why/README.md

 ## Other desktop operating systems

 While macOS is heavily gaining popularity within the community of the blind, it is still much less used than Windows.
-And to this day, Linux isn't a popular player at all in this respect.
+And to this day, Linux is not a popular player at all in this respect.

 ## Mobile operating systems